 楽器のその後の人生まで、責任を持ちたい - TC楽器 - TCGAKKI

-Instruments aren't just objects; they're collections of time.
-Take, for example, a vintage Gibson model or a pre-CBS Fender.
-In the market, they're discussed in terms of year, original condition, and market value.
+An instrument isn’t just an object; it’s a collection of time.
+Take, for example, vintage Gibson models or pre-CBS Fender guitars.
+In the market, they’re discussed in terms of age, originality, and market value.

-But for their owners, they hold meaning beyond price: the instrument they saved up for and worked hard to acquire, a testament to their youth spent making music with friends, a companion through life's milestones.
+But to their owners, they hold a meaning that cannot be measured by price alone—whether it’s a guitar they saved up and worked hard to acquire, a testament to their youth spent making music with friends, or a partner who shared life’s milestones.

-The key features of consignment sales are: the owner retains control over the asking price, the instrument's background and story can be carefully conveyed, and the likelihood of reaching a suitable owner increases.
+The key features of consignment sales are that the owner retains control over the pricing, can carefully convey the instrument’s history and story, and increases the likelihood that it will reach the right person

 .

-When selling, we introduce not just the specifications, but also the history and the emotions attached to the instrument.
-This is because it holds significant value for the next owner as well.
+When we sell an instrument, we don’t just highlight its specs—we also share its history and the emotions tied to it.
+This is because these details hold significant value for the next owner as well.

-My promise: to accurately assess the instrument's intrinsic value, to introduce it honestly without undue hype, and to take responsibility for its next owner.
+My promise is this: to accurately assess the instrument’s intrinsic value, to present it honestly without exaggeration, and to take responsibility for the next owner.

-There's no need to decide immediately.
-While I may recommend consignment sales, I never rush you.
-"Still undecided?"
-"Just want to hear more?"
-That's perfectly fine too.
-Let's sort things out together and find the best solution.
+You don’t have to decide right away.
+While I may recommend consignment sales, I will never rush you.
+If you’re still undecided or just want to hear more, that’s perfectly fine.
+Let’s sort things out together and figure out the best approach.

 TCGAKKI